Jumbo home loans: What you need to know

 What makes OCCU jumbo loans unique?

 OCCU jumbo home loans are unique in comparison to other lenders.
-While most lenders require a 20 to 30 percent down payment, which can make it difficult for homebuyers to qualify — we offer competitive rates often lower than standard conforming loan rates.
-We also require as little as 3 percent down.* Check out our helpful mortgage calculator to plug in numbers and get a sense of costs.
+While most lenders require a 20% to 30% down payment, which can make it difficult for homebuyers to qualify — we offer competitive rates often lower than standard conforming loan rates.
+We also require as little as 5% down.* On a $850,000 loan, that means you could spend $212,500 less on your down payment than with other lenders.
+Check out our helpful mortgage calculator to plug in numbers and get a sense of costs.

 Do jumbo loans have higher rates?

 People often assume jumbo loans have higher interest rates than standard home loans.
-While that used to be true for many lenders, these days interest rates on jumbo loans are now more comparable to conventional rates.
+While that used to be true for many lenders, these days interest rates on jumbo loans are more comparable to conventional rates.
 In some cases, they can even be lower.
-Many homebuyers may be able to purchase a pricier home without a much higher APR.
+Many homebuyers may be able to purchase a pricier home without a much higher annual percentage rate.

 As home prices continue to escalate, many homes are becoming too expensive for a standard mortgage.
-And with interest rates due to rise nationwide, locking in your rate soon will help ensure you get the most value from your mortgage.
 Securing a jumbo loan now can help you compete in a challenging market.